Oneil Cruz Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The White Sox give up the most home runs in baseball (17 total, 2.1 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (18 total, two per game).

-- Clevinger (1-0) takes the mound for the White Sox to make his second start this season.
+- Kopech (0-1) starts for the White Sox, his second this season.

-- His last appearance came on Sunday against the Houston Astros, when the right-hander went five scoreless innings while allowing three hits.
+- The right-hander last pitched on Monday against the San Francisco Giants, when he tossed 4 2/3 innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.